matter-labs/zksync-withdrawal-finalizer/README.md

-# zksync-withdrawal-finalizer
+# zksync-era-withdrawal-finalizer

 A Withdrawal Finalizer in Rust.

 ## Purpose

-Withdrawal Finalizer is a component of `zksync-era` responsible for monitoring and finalizing [L2->L1 withdrawals](https://github.com/matter-labs/zksync-era/blob/a98e454221da7d6ecad9b317cf44b0786e819659/docs/advanced/03_withdrawals.md).
-It does so by continiously monitoring events happening on both L2 and L1, keeping some state in persisting storage (which is PostgreSQL) and sending withdrawal finalization transactions whenever necessary.
+Withdrawal Finalizer is a component of `zksync-era` responsible for monitoring and finalizing [L2->L1 withdrawals](https://github.com/matter-labs/zksync-era/blob/main/docs/advanced/03_withdrawals.md).
+It does so by continiously monitoring events happening on both L2 and L1, keeping some state in persistent storage (which is PostgreSQL) and sending withdrawal finalization transactions whenever necessary.

 ## Building